 Familiarity with the major blood supply of the spleen is required if salvage of the portion of the spleen is to be successful (figure 1).
 The major splenic artery and vein run just under the peritoneum along the top of the pancreas.
 The easiest accessibility to the vessels occurs through an opening in the gastrocolic omentum (Chapter 90).
 A bulldog clamp can be applied temporarily to the splenic artery and this will lessen the massive bleeding as the surgeon mobilizes up the extensively damaged spleen.
 The clamp is applied proximally as the splenic artery within the hilum divides into three terminal vessels, each supplying approximately one-third of the spleen.
 It is important to remember that the spleen has a dual blood supply—namely, the short gastric vessels from the greater curve of the stomach in the gastrosplenic ligament as well as the retroperitoneal splenic artery and vein.

-Evidence of shock associated with a ...
+Evidence of shock associated ...